Ygallo/aqua-kids/README.md

 ## Add a Student
 - Displays a form that allows the user to add the students (dependents) that will be taking the courses.
 - The form  includes basic details such as name, surname, date of birth, gender, the student's swim skill **level** and any special requirements.
+- There is a function on the date of birth to limit the age, students must be at least 3 years old and no more tht 14 for the courses.
 - Upon completion of the form the user has the option to cancel or add the student to its profile.

 ![add student](https://res.cloudinary.com/dne60wscn/image/upload/v1696963637/AquaKids/Aqua%20Kids%20README/addstudent_h4rarc.png)